-Youth Coaching takes place at B&SYC on most Saturday mornings throughout the season.
+Youth Coaching takes place at BSYC on most Saturday mornings throughout the season.
 Young sailors start off in the singlehanded Optimist Dinghy.
-Once they reach their early teens most juniors progress to the International 420 class or the singlehanded Laser.
+Once they reach their early teens most juniors progress to the International 420, International Cadet or the singlehanded Laser class.

 The International Optimist is a small, single-handed sailing dinghy sailed by children up to the age of 15.
 Nowadays boats are usually made of fiber reinforced plastic, although wooden boats are still built.

 The Optimist class is one of the most popular sailing dinghies in the world, sailed in over 100 countries by over 160,000 skippers.
 It is the only yacht approved by the International Sailing Federation exclusively for sailors under 16 and at the Beijing Olympics, 85% of medal winning skippers were former Optimist dinghy sailors.

 Optis cost around $3,500 new and maintain their value quite well.
 They have only recently been introduced in SA and BSYC has the largest fleet of Optis in SA with currently 32 registered sailors.

 If you are interested in sailing an Optimist at BSYC...
 Please contact Brett Yardley on 0438 800 501 or email firstname.lastname@example.org

 The Pacer is a 3.8m one design sloop rigged family dinghy.
 The Pacer is the ideal performance family yacht... it has a lightweight hull capable of high planing speed.
 Its wide beam and moderate sail size makes it a safe and stable craft, ideal for all age groups.
 The Pacer is light enough for two people to lift and may be car-topped for transportation.